Finding a field in a Zariski-like structure

 From a sufficiently large quasiminimal pregeometry structure $\M$, we can construct an AEC $\K(\M)$ (see \cite{monet}, section 2, and the end of section 2 in \cite{lisuriart}) such that $\M$ is a monster model for the class.
 Using techniques applicable for AECs we obtain for $\mathcal{K}(\M)$ an independence calculus that satisfies all the usual properties of non-forking (\cite{lisuriart}, section 2, see also \cite{lisuri}, chapter 2).
 Since $\M$ is a quasiminimal pregeometry structure, it then turns out that the independence notion coincides with the one given by the pregeometry.
+In particular, $U$-ranks (see definitions 2.23 and 2.56 in \cite{lisuriart} coincide with pregeometry dimensions.
 As usual, we write $A \da_B C$ for ``$A$ is independent from $C$ over $B$".
 We write $A \da B$ for $A \da_\emptyset B$.

 In the AEC setting, automorphisms of the monster model $\M$ play a crucial role.
 We will denote the group of all these automorphisms by $Aut(\M)$.
 If $A \subset \M$, we will write $Aut(\M/A)$ for the group of automorphisms fixing the set $A$ pointwise.